cloudflare/cloudflare-docs/content/pulumi/tutorial/add-site.md

 You have incrementally defined Cloudflare resources needed to add a site to Cloudflare.
 After each new resource, you apply the changes to your stack via the `pulumi up` command.
 You declare the resources in TypeScript and let Pulumi handle the rest.

-Follow the [Hello World tutorial](../hello-world/) next to deploy your first app with Pulumi!
+Follow the [Hello World tutorial](/pulumi/tutorials/hello-world/) next to deploy your first app with Pulumi.
 {{</tutorial-step>}}

 {{</tutorial>}}